quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company uses AWS Systems Manager for routine management and patching of Amazon EC2 instances.
+The EC2 instances are in an IP address

-A company uses AWS Systems Manager for routine management and patching of Amazon EC2 instances.
-The EC2 instances are in an IP address type target group behind an Application Load Balancer (ALB).
+type target group behind an Application Load Balancer (ALB).

 New security protocols require the company to remove EC2 instances from service during a patch.
 When the company attempts to follow the